 There are two textbooks in this course.
-The first one is Advanced Web Design by Dr. Fred T. Hofstetter. .
+The first one is Advanced Web Design by Dr. Fred T. Hofstetter, ISBN 0072844515.
 You can purchase a copy of this textbook at your campus bookstore.
 Most retail bookstores, such as Borders and Barnes & Noble, also carry Advanced Web Design.
-You can also purchase it online at www.barnesandnoble.com.
+You can also purchase it online at www.barnesandnoble.com, where it ships in 24 hours.